-DAC 6 makes it mandatory for intermediaries (or taxpayers, if there is no intermediary or intermediaries subject to professional secrecy as defined by MS’ s domestic laws) to report some cross-border transactions and arrangements to the domestic tax authorities, and will trigger the subsequent automatic exchange of information to tax authorities of all EU Member States through access to a central directory.
+DAC 6 makes it mandatory for intermediaries (or taxpayers if there is no intermediary or intermediaries subject to professional secrecy as defined by EU member states' domestic laws) to report some cross-border transactions and arrangements to the domestic tax authorities, and will trigger the subsequent automatic exchange of information to tax authorities of all EU member states through access to a central directory.

-Initially, to the extent that the first step of implementation of a project would happen between June 25, 2018 and July 1st 2020, the exchange of information would have to be made by August 31, 2020 for arrangements falling into the hallmarks (for your information, as per DAC 6, different reporting rules have to be respected depending on the status/timing of the restructuring, i.e. advise or implementation).
-On 24 June 2020, the European Council formally adopted an amendment to the Directive on the administrative cooperation in the area of taxation (DAC) allowing EU Member States to defer by up to 6 months DAC 6 deadlines.
+Initially, to the extent that the first step of implementation of a project would happen between 25 June 2018 and 1 July 2020, the exchange of information would have to be made by 31 August 2020 for arrangements falling into the hallmarks (as per DAC 6, different reporting rules have to be respected depending on the status/timing of the restructuring, i.e. advise or implementation).
+On 24 June 2020, the European Council formally adopted an amendment to the Directive on the administrative cooperation in the area of taxation (DAC) allowing EU member states to defer by up to six months DAC 6 deadlines.

 The application of the draft legislation is limited in several ways:

-The definitions of interest and royalties for the purposes of this measure are in line with those used in the relevant articles of the OECD Model Tax Convention, and thus with those used in most of Luxembourg’s double tax treaties.
+The definitions of interest and royalties for the purposes of this measure are in line with those used in the relevant articles of the OECD Model Tax Convention, and thus with those used in most of Luxembourg’s DTTs.

 This measure is in line with guidelines of the Council of the EU, agreed at the Council of 5 December 2019.
 Assuming the measure is enacted, it will apply for expenses paid or due as of 1 January 2021.